gohkokhan/covid19-death-malaysia/README.md

 # CONTRIBUTING

-Currently, the data is only available from Death Case #142 onwards because I couldn't find a tabular form that I can scrape easily.
-You can help by completing the data before case #142 or let me know if you find any resources for those death cases.
+~~Currently, the data is only available from Death Case #142 onwards because I couldn't find a tabular form that I can scrape easily.
+You can help by completing the data before case #142 or let me know if you find any resources for those death cases.~~
+Thanks to [Samson Teo](https://www.linkedin.com/in/samson-teo-607187210/) for helping to scrape the first 141 death cases.
+The data is complete with all the COVID-19 Death Cases in Malaysia.